 When the CEL is ready, the TH presents the thurible, incense is laid on, and the altar is censed in the usual manner during the remainder of the hymn(s).
 MC1 places Altar Book on altar at Epistle horn.
 During the censing, CR and Verger collect copes and red stoles from Choir Clergy and take them out to sacristy while Choir Clergy change to oxblood/purple stoles.

-After the censing, the SMs take up the center I formation, split for the opening acclamation, and then immediately move to the Epistle horn of the altar.
+After the censing, the SMs take up the center I formation, split for the salutation, and then immediately move to the Epistle horn of the altar.
 CEL reads the Collect of the Day, after which CEL, D, and MC take their places at sedilia.
 Immediately after Collect, SD genuflects, turns, and proceeds to the lectern to read the Lesson.

 SD returns to altar, genuflects, ascends altar steps and moves Altar Book to Gospel side.
 SD takes short route to sedilia and sits.

 ALL will remain seated for gradual, tract, and first portion of the Passion Gospel.
 Three Choir Cantors enter, genuflect, and kneel at the altar steps.
 Remaining seated, the CEL blesses them according to the usual form.
 Cantors stand and take their places for the Passion Gospel.